-Probation means you are still required to meet university standards.
+Probation means that you are still required to meet university standards.

 All students who have fewer than 30 credits earned must receive at least a 2.0 for the next semester (2.1 for all students who have earned 30 or more credits).
 You should use all the resources available to you such as Learning Center, Advising, Counseling Center, and Division of Student Affairs to have a successful term.